psowl/Aadh-react/readMe.md

 # Aadh-demo
 Website aiming at describing the charity, its news, its values and targets.
 The application is mobile responsive and allows 2 types of users (lawyers and NGOs) to meet and collaborate on missions.
+Responsive website.

 ## Tech/Framework used
-Single-page Web application using the MERN stack (MongoDB, Express, React & Node.js)
+Single-page Web application using the MERN stack : MongoDB/Express/React/Node.js.

 ## 🔧 Installation
 ---Config variable required:<br/>